-Originally, like scenic big game hunters, visitors 'bagged' wild and hence attractive landscapes sometimes using their Claude Glass - a small tinted and slightly convex mirror - that reflected and framed the scene which they then sketched or painted.
-(Claude Lorrain was a 17th-century landscape painter.
-Though French by birth, he worked in Rome and was noted for his classical themes and also the tonal range of his technique.)
-Anyway, no early tourist kit was complete without one of these mirrors.
-Visitors with artistic aspirations created their own beautiful scenery pictures - ironically, by turning their back on the real view!
+Originally, like scenic big game hunters, the early visitors often ‘bagged’ wild and hence attractive landscapes using their Claude Glass – a small tinted and slightly convex mirror – that reflected and framed the scene which they then sketched or painted.

-Anyway, I’ve ferreted through some of my photographs and found three examples of where there are impressive views, making classic Scottish scenery pictures – but where there are also interesting landscapes looking in exactly the other direction.
+I’ve ferreted through some of my photographs and found examples of where there are impressive views – but in some cases there are also interesting landscapes looking in exactly the other direction.

-Beinn Sgritheall, from Skye
+Beinn Sgritheall, From Skye

+This part of the mainland coastline, ‘opposite’ Skye, and around Lochs Nevis and Hourn, including the Rough Bounds of Knoydart, has a certain mystique as it isn’t really accessible to casual road tourers.

-...and the Cuillin Hills of Skye
+…And The Cuillin Hills Of Skye

 The Silver Sands of Morar